wp-plugins/viadeo-resume/readme.txt

 = There are some dependencies to install before using this plugin ? =

-Yes, You'll need to install curl for PHP, to install it on a debian server :
+Yes, You'll need to install cURL for PHP, to install it on a Debian server :
 > sudo apt-get install curl libcurl3 libcurl3-dev php5-curl

 = I have some questions (need help, have an idea), how can I contact you? =